The maps help anyone who has an interest, or is working, in technical education. This includes:

-During a route review, we consider the map as a whole, identifying any gaps or occupations that duplicate each other, and amend the map accordingly.
-This is to ensure the maps are current and reflective of employer needs.
+In addition to day-to-day changes to the maps, we also conduct route reviews.
+During a route review, the route panel considers the map, identifying any gaps or occupations that duplicate each other, and amend the map accordingly.
+This ensures the maps are current and reflective of employer needs.

 SOC codes classify jobs in terms of their skill level and skill content.

-For more information about Standard Occupational Classification (SOC) codes for the UK please visit Standard Occupational Classification (SOC) - Office for National Statistics (ons.gov.uk)
+For more information about SOC codes, please visit Standard Occupational Classification (SOC) at the Office for National Statistics website.

-Last updated 9 March 2023
+Last updated 27 October 2023